 If you are Sri Lankan, there’s no such thing as too spicy, “spicy” is pretty much the definition of “tasty”.
 It goes without saying that that rice and curries your mom packed for lunch are going to make you cry.
 But curry is not the only dish that benefits from added chili.
 Slices of mango and pineapple mixed with chili powder make for a good snack.
 Spicy omelette is everything you need for an awesome dinner.
-Even pizza Margherita tastes better with chili flakes – what do those Italians know about good food anyways?
+Even pizza Margherita tastes better with chili flakes!

 Start Family Dinners With a Cup of Tea.
 Finish with Drinks.

-If you are Sri Lankan, you are not used to spend hours around dinner table eating, drinking and chatting, even if you have guests over in the house.
+If you are Sri Lankan, you are not used to spending hours around dinner table eating, drinking and chatting, even if you have guests over in the house.
 Instead, there’s a chain of events that take place in particular order.
-First things first, you gather your family and friends in the living room for a cup of tea paired with snacks like biscuits and traditional Lankan sweets.
+First things first, you gather your family and friends in the living room for a cup of tea paired with snacks like biscuits and traditional Lankan sweets (Update: some of my Sri Lankan friends commented that it’s more common to serve cold drinks like juice or lemonade before dinner.
+When writing articles, I rely on my own experience, and I’ve been served tea before dinner on more then one occasion.
+But cold drinks are definitely common too) .
 This is the place to take your time, enjoy the moment with loved ones and have a chat.